Nothing in my business is as important as being in a consistent rhythm of content creation.

 Maybe you are putting the cart before the horse.

-By doing so, clarity begins to form about one’s niche or audience.
+By doing so, clarity begins to form.

-Here is a frequent stumbling block — the belief that somehow, you can’t get started with content because something else isn’t ready: your website, your Facebook Cover image, your “About” section, etc.
+This is a frequent stumbling block — the belief that somehow, you can’t get started with content because something else isn’t ready: your website, your Facebook Cover image, your “About” section, etc.

-An important truth I’ve learned from 10 years of coaching entrepreneurs: There’s always something that isn’t quite ready!
+What I’ve learned from 10 years of coaching entrepreneurs: There’s always something that isn’t quite ready!

 The truth is that even if a lot of people see your content, very few of them will actually visit your website, Facebook Page, or whatever.
 If they like your content they will want to see more of your content, not judge your website!